Zambia - ECommerceZambia - ECommerce

 a) Zambia Revenue Authority: This site is used to pay domestic taxes and customs services.

 b) National Pension Scheme Authority

 d) Zoona – an electronic transfer service that enables consumers to send or receive money within Zambia.
 The company offers services through a distribution network of cash agents and retailers countrywide.
 Through Zoona, consumers can pay bills, make loan repayments, and buy electronic vouchers.

-e) Dot Com Zambia –a shopping platform that allows users to shop online from in-country (Zambia) and from international retailers located in the United Kingdom, United States, and China.
-The company also offers a digital bus ticketing system for sub-Saharan Africa.
+e) Dot Com Zambia –a shopping platform allowing users to shop online from in-country (Zambia) and from international retailers located in the United Kingdom, the United States, and China.
+The company also offers a digital bus ticketing system for travel within sub-Saharan Africa.

 The most common payment methods for online e-commerce transactions in Zambia include:

 a) Mobile based

 - Mobile money

 - Mobile banking